th1j5/inet/showcases/tsn/trafficshaping/asynchronousshaper/doc/index.rst

 Overview
 ~~~~~~~~

-The asynchronous traffic shaper

-Conceptually, the async shaper meters the data rate of incoming traffic, calculates an eligibility time for all packets,
+Conceptually, the asynchronous traffic shaper meters the data rate of incoming traffic, and calculates an eligibility time for all packets,
 i.e. when the packet should be sent.
-Sending packets at their respetive eligibility time results in the shaped output traffic.
+Sending packets at their respective eligibility time results in the shaped output traffic.
-**V1** As traffic streams are reshaped per-hop, comforming to the specified requirements, such as delay, no synchronized time is necessary.
-**V2** As traffic streams are reshaped per-hop, no synchornized time is necessary among network nodes, and channel utilization can be optimized
+As traffic streams are reshaped per-hop, no synchornized time is necessary among network nodes, and channel utilization can be optimized
 at each link.

+.. **V1** As traffic streams are reshaped per-hop, comforming to the specified requirements, such as delay, no synchronized time is necessary.

 The eligibility time is calculated by the asyncronous shaper algorithm.
 It uses a token bucket to do that.
 The shaper has two parameters that can be specified (as opposed to the one parameter of the credit-based shaper), the `committed information rate`, and the `committed burst rate`.